cyralinc/helm-crawler/README.md

 ### Vault Annotations

+If you arent using the Vault Secrets Operator and would like to use the annotation based approach, you can set it up in the following way.

-Credentials can be provide vai Vault annotations as well.
-The follow example provides both the database credentials and the control plane credentials
+This example provides both the database credentials and the control plane credentials

 ```yaml
 controlPlane: "stable.dev.cyral.com"